wsxwsx543/Adventure-Android-Game/phase2/app/src/main/java/com/example/phase2/README.txt

 Game information:
 Information about the games and how they are played are listed below.
-This is a rpg game and have three stages.
+This is a RPG game and have three stages.
 The player should get through all three stages to win the game.
 The first two stages is to find weapons and treasure box to help player add properties, in order to help to fight with the monster in stage 3.